romerogroup/Notebooks_4SIAH/README.md

-# Jupyter Notebooks for Scientist in a Hurry
+# Jupyter Notebooks for Scientists in a Hurry